 Planning for Salem's Navigation Center

-Salem's navigation center will work in partnership with the Mid-Willamette Valley Community Action Agency, provdiding intensive case management to help people stabalize and connect people to additional services.
+Salem's navigation center will work in partnership with the Mid-Willamette Valley Community Action Agency, providing intensive case management to help people stabilize and connect people to additional services.
 The center will be based on successful

 regional and national examples, drawing from local service providers and case managers.